libp2p/go-libp2p/README.md

 - [Flow](https://github.com/onflow/flow-go) - A blockchain built to support games, apps, and digital assets built by [Dapper Labs](https://www.dapperlabs.com/)
 - [Swarm Bee](https://github.com/ethersphere/bee) - A client for connecting to the [Swarm network](https://www.ethswarm.org/)
 - [Elrond Go](https://github.com/multiversx/mx-chain-go) - The Go implementation of the the Elrond network protocol
+- [Sonr](https://github.com/sonr-io/sonr) - A platform to integrate DID Documents, WebAuthn, and IPFS and manage digital identity and assets.

 Please open a pull request if you want your project to be added here.